President and Chief Executive Officer

-Alexandra holds a Ph.D. in international relations from the University of Cambridge, where her research addressed the political economy of oil sector policymaking in Nigeria.
+Alexandra holds a Ph.D. in international relations from the University of Cambridge where she researched the political economy of the Nigerian oil sector.
 She spent 2008 in Nigeria as a Fulbright Fellow.
-Prior to joining NRGI, she consulted for organizations including the World Bank, DFID, USAID and several political risk firms.
-She served as assistant director for the Program of African Studies at Northwestern University.
+Prior to joining NRGI, she consulted for the World Bank, DFID, USAID and several political risk firms.
+She served as assistant director of the Program of African Studies at Northwestern University.
 Alexandra also holds degrees from the University of Ghana and Emory University.

 Previously, Laury was executive director of Beirut-based Arab Region Parliamentarians Against Corruption (ARPAC), where she worked with parliamentarians and civil society groups to strengthen legislators' oversight and legislative capacities.
 Laury was invited by the Carter Center to help monitor the first Tunisian elections after the fall of Ben Ali.
 Prior to working with ARPAC, she was in charge of regional grassroots projects in Bahrain, Yemen and Saudi Arabia focused on promoting the role of women in development and policy-making.
 She also worked as grant manager, advocacy specialist and trainer for several international nongovernmental organizations, including IREX, ACDI/VOCA and the U.N.
 Economic and Social Commission for Western Asia.
 There, she mainly focused on civil society democracy campaigns in Lebanon and Iraq.

 Laury holds a master’s in Middle East politics from the University of Exeter and a B.A. in communication arts from the Lebanese American University.
 She speaks Arabic, French, English and Armenian.